ShenglongZhou/NSLR/NSLR/readme.txt

 This source code contains the algorithm described in:

-[1] Rui Wang, Naihua Xiu, Shenglong Zhou (2020),
-Fast Newton Classification Using Sparse Logistic Regression.
+[1] Rui Wang, Naihua Xiu, Shenglong Zhou (2020), Newton Method for Sparse Logistic Regression: Quadratic Convergence and Extensive Simulations.

 Please give credits to this paper if you use the code for your research.